Napkin rings are lovely accents to add to any table setting. It’s little details like these that make a house (or apartment) seem more like a home.

 The stated amounts are a best-case scenario that assumes no mistakes and no do-overs.

-I got my wire as part of a value pack at Hobby Lobby.
+I got my wire as part of a value pack at a big-box craft store.
 The only trouble with that idea: the spools of wire in the value pack only have short lengths of wire — 3 yards each.
 If you want to use the same 3 colors in each napkin ring in your set, then this is not enough wire to crochet an entire set of napkin rings.
 So if you want to crochet a bunch of rings, you would have to buy more than one value pack.
 You’d need one value pack for each napkin ring, and at $7.99 per pack, this is probably not the way you want to go.
 You’d end up having a lot of money invested in a bunch of unused leftover wire spools.
 This might not be a problem for you if you do a lot of wire crochet or jewelry-making, but if you don’t, I wouldn’t recommend buying multiple value packs.

 Instead, I suggest buying 3 different colors of wire in larger packages or spools that each have more yardage.